praveenb7/Quantum-Computing-Resources/RESOURCES.md

-## Lot more resources will be updated soon....
+## Lot more resources will be updated soon